 When testing goodwill for impairment, we have the option of first performing a qualitative assessment to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
 If we elect to bypass the qualitative assessment, or if a qualitative assessment indicates it is more likely than not that carrying value exceeds its fair value, we perform a quantitative goodwill impairment test.
 Under the quantitative goodwill impairment test, if our reporting unit's carrying amount exceeds its fair value, we will record an impairment charge based on that difference.
-We performed interim goodwill impairment tests during the three months ended June 30, 2024 and concluded that the carrying value of the single reporting unit exceeded its fair value and recorded a \$363.6 million non-cash, pre-tax goodwill impairment charge for the three months ended June 30, 2024.
+We performed interim goodwill impairment tests during the second and third quarters of 2024 and concluded in each instance that the carrying value of the single reporting unit exceeded its fair value and recorded a \$363.6 million and a \$228.2 million non-cash, pre-tax goodwill impairment charge during each respective three-month period.